apache/mesos/docs/persistent-volume.md

   might submit more reservation requests than intended (e.g., a timeout fires and an application makes another reservation request; meanwhile, the original reservation request is also processed).
-Recall that two reservations for the same role at the same slave are "merged": for example, role `foo` makes two requests to reserve 2 CPUs at a single slave and both reservation requests succeed, the result will be a single reservation of 4 CPUs.
+Recall that two reservations for the same role at the same agent are "merged": for example, role `foo` makes two requests to reserve 2 CPUs at a single agent and both reservation requests succeed, the result will be a single reservation of 4 CPUs.
 To handle this situation, applications should be prepared for resource offers that contain more resources than expected.
 Some applications may also want to detect this